What are tasting notes and how do we identify the ones we use on our coffee bags?

 We often get asked about the tasting or flavor notes on our coffee bags.
 When people see “fruity” and “milk chocolate” on a bag of Hologram or “caramel” and “nut” on a bag of Big Trouble, there’s sometimes a misconception that we’ve added flavoring to our beans.

 Counter Culture has never flavored our coffee, and we never will.
 The flavors occur naturally and are inherent to the coffees.
-Those flavors change based on where or when it’s grown, how it’s processed, how it’s roasted, its variety, and even how it’s brewed.
+They change based on where or when it’s grown, how it’s processed, how it’s roasted, its variety, and even how it’s brewed.
 Roasted arabica coffee is one of the most chemically complex beverages out there.
 It has thousands of unique, extractable chemical compounds that produce many different flavors!
 So when we’re tasting notes of “strawberry” in a coffee, we’re tasting the same, or very similar, compounds that are in actual strawberries.

 Identifying Tasting Notes

-But with so many flavor possibilities in every coffee, how do we narrow the list down to three for the front of the bag?
+With so many flavor possibilities in every coffee, how do we narrow the list down to three for the front of the bag?
 Sometimes, tasting notes are obvious, like smokiness in a very darkly roasted coffee.
 Other times, the flavors are more subtle.
 Our coffee department tastes hundreds of coffees a day and are experts at identifying the particular flavors that each coffee naturally exhibits.

-Ultimately, the flavors we select to go on the front of the bag are the ones that are the most obvious to everyone during a coffee cupping right before the coffee is released.
+The flavors we select to go on the front of the bag are the ones that are the most obvious to everyone during a coffee cupping right before the coffee is released.
 Many members of the coffee department taste the coffee together and write down as many words as they can to describe their experience.
 The lists are compiled, and the words that are used most frequently are usually the words that will end up on the bag.
 Those are the flavors our team believes are the most clear and obvious to best describe the experience anyone would have drinking that coffee.

 It takes a lot of effort to become skilled at tasting and identifying specific flavors, but the great thing is that anyone can do it.
 It takes practice, time, and patience, but if you have taste buds in your mouth and a nose on your face, you, too, can learn to identify coffee flavor and smell!